 Following a physical intervention, the child will be supported, parents will be informed and records will be kept.
+These include an entry onto our safeguarding system (cpoms) and the completion of paper records.
 These incidents will be reviewed by the Executive Leadership Team.